Error distributions for random grid approximations of multidimensional stochastic integrals: General results

-\end{definition} The next theorem combined with Theorem \ref{thm:mixing} will give the asymptotic distributions of approximation errors for stochastic integrals.
-If in addition to the conditions of the theorem $f$ is bounded, then the result follows from Theorem 3.5 in \cite{KurtzProtter_b}.
-However, in the present setting the result holds also without the boundedness condition, and it is further possible to give quite simple proof.
-In the theorem, $0=\tau_0^n < \tau_1^n < \cdots < \infty$ are $\{ \F_t\}$-stopping times, and $\eta_n$ is defined by $\eta_n(t) = \tau_k^n$, $\tau_k^n \leq t < \tau_{k+1}^n$.
+The next theorem combined with Theorem~\ref{thmmixing} will give the asymptotic distributions of approximation errors for stochastic integrals.
+If, in addition to the conditions of the theorem,\vadjust{\goodbreak} $f$ is bounded, then the result follows from Theorem 3.5 in \citet {KurtzProtterb}.
+However, in the present setting the result holds also without the boundedness condition, and it is further possible to give a quite simple proof.
+In the theorem, $0=\tau_0^n < \tau_1^n < \cdots< \infty$ are $\{ \F_t\}$-stopping times, and $\eta_n$ is defined by $\eta _n(t) = \tau_k^n$, $\tau_k^n \leq t < \tau_{k+1}^n$. \begin{theorem} Let $Y$ be a continuous $\R^d$-valued $\{ \F_t\}$-semimartingale on $[0, T]$, and suppose that $f = (f_1, \ldots, f_d)$ is continuously differentiable.
+Assume that $\eta_n(t)$ tends to the identity in probability for $t \in[0, T]$, and let $\{ \lambda_n \}$ be a positive sequence converging to infinity.
+Further, set